MarcosTulioSDLV/video-game-system/README.md

 • Allow the removal of a game or game list from the system.

-• After a game is removed from the system, all remaining games in the associated game list must be updated to reflect their correct positions.
+• After a game is removed from the system, all remaining games in the associated game list must be automatically updated to reflect their correct positions.

 ## Database Config
 For test this API, an external Database is not necessary because an embedded Database (H2 Database) was used with the following configuration properties: